Local Officials Resources

 NAIOP NJ Members Partner with Local Officials to Transform New Jersey

-NEW TOOLS FOR NJ MUNICIPALITIES: Partially funded by NAIOP NJ, PlanSmart NJ's "Guide to the Future" is designed to equip NJ municipalities with the tools they need to address specific stranded assets in their communities.
+TOOLS FOR NJ MUNICIPALITIES: Partially funded by NAIOP NJ, PlanSmart NJ's "Guide to the Future" is designed to equip NJ municipalities with the tools they need to address specific stranded assets in their communities.

 In partnership with municipal leaders across the Garden State, NAIOP NJ members are inspiring and transforming our state to support a thriving economy.
 Watch the video: NAIOP NJ Inspiring and Transforming New Jersey.
 Read "Partners in Change" in the February 2016 issue of NJ Municipalities Magazine.